raphamoral/-pythoneveryday/README.md

 # -pythoneveryday
-This repository is about learning and doing exercises.
+This repository is about learning, solving problems and doing exercises.
 Everyone can use and read.  #devpro #python3 #python #pythopro